-Selecting and applying the optimal material handling equipment, including an automated storage and retrieval system – AS-RS, is a critical part of distribution center design.
-Industry trends towards shortening order fulfillment cycle time, reducing labor, reducing space footprint, and minimizing on-hand inventory, all point towards increased use of automated storage and retrieval systems (AS-RS) approaches.
+Selecting and applying the optimal material handling equipment, including an automated storage and retrieval system – ASRS, is a critical part of distribution center design.
+Industry trends towards shortening order fulfillment cycle time, reducing labor, reducing space footprint, and minimizing on-hand inventory, all point toward increased use of automated storage and retrieval systems (ASRS) approaches.

 Assuming all other things equal, a critical factor for an automated storage and retrieval system is the relationship between the quantity of unique storage positions and the transaction rate for storage and retrieval.
 For instance consider the requirements of the following hypothetical operations: